BruceWu2001/diagrammatic1.0/README.md

 ### Impt
 1. env is defined in webpack.config.js
-2. currently typescript is compiled to js
+2. Typescript is transpiled to js
+3. webpack has 2 ways of transpiling
+3.1. for client (web)
+3.2. for server (node)

 ## HOW THINGS WORK